nohat/dimming/docs/resources/kickoff_post.md

 - **You get real-time feedback** on what your lights are actively doing, like "dimming up" or "transitioning to warm white."

-This project will introduce a layered control system that intelligently orchestrates lighting behavior.
+This project will introduce a standardized approach to lighting control that leverages native device capabilities.
-Capable devices (like those running ESPHome with new firmware) will handle dynamic changes directly on-device for ultimate responsiveness
+Devices with advanced features (like those running ESPHome with new firmware) will handle dynamic changes directly on-device for optimal performance and responsiveness.
-.
-For devices that don't natively support these features, Home Assistant Core will step in to _simulate_ the desired behavior, ensuring consistency across your entire smart home.
+For devices without native support, Home Assistant will provide a clean, consistent experience by gracefully handling unsupported features.

 ## Why This Matters: Context, Rationale, and Justification